jgmac1106/samizdat/README.md

-# samizdat
+# Samizdat
-Journal of Blogging and Social Media Research
+An open source and free journal on blogging and social media research